 Can you tell the difference ??
 Answer : No you can’t, because there is no difference

-Back to our print shop – if they are looking for a digital photo to print at 10 inches by 8 inches, at 300 PPI, then they are really looking for a digital image with a resolution of 3000 pixels by 2400 pixels (regardless of the DPI setting of that image).
+In the context of a print shop, if they require a digital photo to be printed at dimensions of 10 inches by 8 inches with a resolution of 300 PPI, what they truly need is an image with pixel dimensions of 3000 pixels by 2400 pixels (regardless of the DPI setting of the image).

 Such a photo will reproduce on paper at photographic quality (assuming current printing technology) at 200 PPI.